Invisible Man

 Synopsis

 Ralph Ellison’s impassioned first novel, winner of the prestigious National Book Award, tells the extraordinary story of a man invisible ‘simply because people refuse to see me’.
-Published in 1952 when American society was on the cusp of immense change, the powerfully depicted adventures of Ellison’s invisible man go far beyond the story of one individual… Read more
+Published in 1952 when American society was on the cusp of immense change, the powerfully depicted adventures of Ellison’s invisible man – from his expulsion from a Southern college to a terrifying Harlem race riot – go far beyond the story of one individual to give voice to the experience of an entire generation of black Americans.

 Season 10 – “First Novels” (Sep 2009 – Jan 2010)